 February 11, 2022 - The journal NPJ Vaccines published a study that concluded: The available data from a key target age group for outbreak response confirm the superior genetic and phenotypic stability of shed nOPV2 strains compared to shed Sabin-2 and suggest that nOPV2 should be associated with less paralytic disease and potentially lower risk of seeding new outbreaks.

-November 23, 2021 - The WHO announced the polio Committee unanimously agreed that the risk of international spread of poliovirus remains a Public Health Emergency of International Concern and recommended the extension of Temporary Recommendations for three months.
+November 23, 2021 - The WHO announced the polio Committee unanimously agreed that the risk of the international spread of poliovirus remains a Public Health Emergency of International Concern and recommended the extension of Temporary Recommendations for three months.

 November 3, 2021 - The BMJ reported that house-to-house polio vaccinations restarted in Afghanistan after a three-year pause, where polio cases have been reported.

 October 26, 2021 - The WHO Africa posted an article: Pursuing the endgame: novel polio vaccine rollout in Africa.